elmtree-askmo/cloudcannon-app/content/learn/nursing/define-bioavailability-and-identify-two-factors-that-influence-it.md

 url: /learn/nursing/questions/define-bioavailability-and-identify-two-factors-that-influence-it
 score: -1.0
 related_article1:
-    id: 166432
+    id: 166427
-    title: What factors affect drug metabolism, and what are the clinical implications of these factors?
+    title: >-
+        What are the phases of biotransformation, and how do they contribute to drug metabolism?
     subject: Nursing
-    url: /learn/nursing/questions/what-factors-affect-drug-metabolism-and-what-are-the-clinical-implications-of-these-factors
+    url: /learn/nursing/questions/what-are-the-phases-of-biotransformation-and-how-do-they-contribute-to-drug-metabolism
 related_article2:
-    id: 166425
+    id: 166434
-    title: Explain the mechanism of the first pass effect and its impact on drug efficacy.
+    title: >-
+        What is hepatic circulation, and how does it influence drug metabolism?
     subject: Nursing
-    url: /learn/nursing/questions/explain-the-mechanism-of-the-first-pass-effect-and-its-impact-on-drug-efficacy
+    url: /learn/nursing/questions/what-is-hepatic-circulation-and-how-does-it-influence-drug-metabolism
 related_article3:
-    id: 166437
+    id: 166428
-    title: What are the types of drug interactions, and what are their clinical implications?
+    title: >-
+        Describe the function of the Cytochrome P-450 enzyme and its role in drug interactions.
     subject: Nursing
-    url: /learn/nursing/questions/what-are-the-types-of-drug-interactions-and-what-are-their-clinical-implications
+    url: /learn/nursing/questions/describe-the-function-of-the-cytochrome-p450-enzyme-and-its-role-in-drug-interactions
 related_article4:
-    id: 166429
+    id: 166434
-    title: What are adverse effects, and what strategies can be used to manage them?
+    title: >-
+        What is hepatic circulation, and how does it influence drug metabolism?
     subject: Nursing
-    url: /learn/nursing/questions/what-are-adverse-effects-and-what-strategies-can-be-used-to-manage-them
+    url: /learn/nursing/questions/what-is-hepatic-circulation-and-how-does-it-influence-drug-metabolism
 related_article5:
-    id: 166425
+    id: 166431
-    title: Explain the mechanism of the first pass effect and its impact on drug efficacy.
+    title: >-
+        Define trough level and explain its clinical relevance.
     subject: Nursing
-    url: /learn/nursing/questions/explain-the-mechanism-of-the-first-pass-effect-and-its-impact-on-drug-efficacy
+    url: /learn/nursing/questions/define-trough-level-and-explain-its-clinical-relevance
 ---

 &nbsp;